A Primer on Investing in Gold

 This primer is for readers who are new to Digest Publishing or investors who are interested in learning more about gold and how to invest in it.

-Gold has been around for thousands of years as a store of value and a medium of exchange.
+At the root of the matter, gold has been around for thousands of years as a store of value and a medium of exchange.
 And so in that sense, it's been a currency for millennia.
 Multiple cultures that never met each other thought it to be valuable in Asia and in Europe and Africa and South America.
 So humanity, as a species and as a global culture, has gravitated towards this metal for a long time as something that is inherently valuable.

 And really, it's as simple as being fungible.